Seven Moments - Reinforcement

-With enough Reinforcement injected into your story, your audience will become emotionally involved whether they like it or not, and once you’ve got them emotionally hooked, they’ll stick around to see where the story takes them.
+With enough Reinforcement injected into your story, your audience will become emotionally involved whether they like it or not, and once you’ve hooked them, they’ll stick around to see where the story takes them.

 The expression of Reinforcement is one of two things: #1 it’s a literal repetition of an event or circumstance or #2 it is the repeated expression of a condition you want your audience to believe characterized through unrelated events.
 Both options achieve the same result which is establishing a baseline of belief for a particular storyline condition.